EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter1.md

 > **Tip**: Because the **Convert to Telerik application**, **Upgrade Project**, or **Configure Project** wizards modify the `_Layout.cshtml` file, be sure to check position of any custom CSS declarations afterward.

 <div class="exercise-end"></div>

+Now that your app is ready for development, let's add some simple input components to create a nice user experience.